-- Begin with the heaviest ingredients in the bottom of the glass.
+Begin with the heaviest ingredient at the bottom of the glass.
 Recipes should recommend the order of the pour:

-- In the case of mixed drinks that are topped with liquor, build the drink as the recipe recommends.
+- For mixed drinks that are topped with liquor, mix the base drink, then add the top layer.
 For instance, mix the vodka, orange juice, and ice of a Harvey Wallbanger before floating Galliano on top.

-- Hold a barspoon upside down over of the drink.
-While you can use any spoon, the bowl of a barspoon is thinner than the average spoon.
+While you can use any spoon, the bowl of a bar spoon is thinner than the average dinner spoon.
 It should fit inside most glasses, including shot glasses.
 The long handle also helps with balance and keeps your hand steady.

-- This works because the spoon slows down the pour and disperses the top liquid, preventing the two from mixing together.
-If your layers seem to be mixing together, give them a minute.
+This works because the spoon slows down the pour and disperses the top liquid.
+If your layers seem to be mixing, give them a minute.
 As the turbulence settles, your layers should become more defined.

-- If your recipe requires multiple layers, simply repeat steps 2 and 3.
+If your recipe requires multiple layers, repeat steps 2 and 3.

 - A chilled glass often works best.
-Also, if your drink does not include ice, it's best to chill the ingredients before pouring.
+If your drink does not include ice (such as shots), it's best to chill the ingredients before pouring.

-- Some bartenders will put the tip of the spoon just under the first layer, which helps the liquid stay on top.
-Depending on your technique, this may help you as well.
+- Everyone has their own technique.
+Some bartenders put the spoon's tip just under the first layer, which can help the new liquid stay on top.
+Play with spoon positioning as you practice.

-- Layering can also be done with a syringe that is food-safe.
-It's not as professional (or cool) looking, but it is easier.
+- You can also layer drinks with a food-safe syringe.
+It's not as professional or flashy, but it is easier.
 Be sure to choose one with a larger hole.